 JEONJU

-The access to these hotspots is free.
+Access to these hotspots is free.
 The only downside is that you won’t necessarily find wifi hotspots everywhere during your trip.
 It is not indicated if there are WiFi hotspots nearby, so you may end up a bit lost sometimes…

 If you want to go for a simpler solution, I advise you to read on!

-This is a portable 4G router which allows you to access the internet at all times.
+This is a portable 4G router that allows you to access the internet at all times.
 The box can be purchased directly at Incheon Airport and you can also reserve it in advance online for even cheaper.
 Book it here.
 Pocket wifi is also very interesting if you are traveling with several people because you can share the connection and therefore divide the costs!

 The SIM card also allows you to make calls and send text messages locally.
 It also gives you the right to a Korean number.